soni26pro/cypress-integration-tests/README.md

 ## Project Structure

 The project follows the Page Object Model (POM) design pattern for better organization and maintainability of the test cases.
-The main test file is located in the `cypress/integration` directory.
+The main test file is located in the `cypress/e2e` directory.

 ## Test Cases

-The following test cases are included in the `Rest_full_bookers_project.cy.js` file:
+Test cases are included for Rest API in the `api` folder and UI in the `web`

-1. **Create Token**: Generates a token required for authorization.
-2. **GET Method**: Retrieves all booking details.
-3. **GET by ID**: Retrieves details of a specific booking by ID.
-4. **Create Booking (POST Method)**: Creates a new booking.
-5. **GET Created Booking**: Retrieves details of the newly created booking.
-6. **Update Booking (PUT Method)**: Updates the entire booking details.
-7. **Partial Update (PATCH Method)**: Updates specific fields in the booking.
-8. **Delete Booking (DELETE Method)**: Deletes the created booking.
-9. **Verify Deletion**: Confirms the booking has been deleted.

-## Additional Test Cases

-1. **Create Token with Invalid Credentials**: Verifies the server's response to invalid login credentials.
-2. **Create Booking with Invalid Data**: Tests the server's response to creating a booking with invalid data.
-3. **Update Booking with Invalid Token**: Checks the server's response to an update request with an invalid token.
-4. **Partially Update Booking with Invalid Data**: Tests partial updates with invalid data.
-5. **Delete Booking with Invalid Token**: Verifies the server's response to a delete request with an invalid token.
-6. **Verify Error for Non-Existent Booking ID**: Ensures the server returns a 404 error for non-existent booking IDs.

 ## Running the Tests